zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-db-sql-zend-stdlib-hydrator.rst

 Introducing Zend\\Db\\Sql and Zend\\Stdlib\\Hydrator
 ====================================================

-In the last chapter we have introduced the mapping layer and created the ``BlogMapperInterface``.
-Now it is time to create an implementation of this interface so that we can make use of our ``BlogService`` again.
+In the last chapter we have introduced the mapping layer and created the ``PostMapperInterface``.
+Now it is time to create an implementation of this interface so that we can make use of our ``PostService`` again.
 As an introductionary example we will be using the ``Zend\Db\Sql`` classes.
 So let's jump right into it.